Frequently Asked Questions

 In the third semester, Integrity, students identify individual areas of struggle and how God fosters and enables change in our lives.
 Students find encouragement and support in sharing their struggles and failures with a caring group of fellow-travelers, their SF group.
 They practice spiritual disciplines that will deepen their dependence on God’s Spirit.
 Here the student asks, “In what areas do I need to grow?”
 “How can I yield to the Spirit’s transformative work in my life?”
 “How can we support one another?”

-In the fourth semester, Ministry, students explore where and how they might serve others in the name of Christ.
+In the fourth semester, Fidelity, students explore where and how they might serve others in the name of Christ.
 As each student shares their Life Vision presentation, the group provides encouragement, feedback, and direction.
 Here, the student asks, “What is my purpose or calling?”
 “Considering my identity, story, and gifts, what are some potential ministry roles or destinations?”
 “What steps do I need to take to prepare for these possibilities?”

 - Do other seminaries address spiritual formation as part of the program of study?

 - Spiritual Formation may be the most discussed topic among today’s theological educators.
-Evangelical seminaries such as Talbot, Gordon-Conwell, Trinity, Regent, and North Park have added spiritual formation to their programs.
+Evangelical seminaries such as Denver, Talbot, Gordon-Conwell, Trinity, Regent, and North Park have added spiritual formation to their programs.
 All see the need to overcome increased individualization and privatization in western spirituality; all realize the cultural influences mounted against developing community; all have increasing numbers of students from non-Christian backgrounds.

 - How much time does an SF group require?